-ACCOUNTING II (Minor)
+ACCOUNTING II (Minor) College Prep Course #5063

-Prerequisite: Accounting I This course allows the learner to continue exploring advanced accounting concepts found in first year college courses.
+Prerequisite: Accounting I

+This course allows the learner to continue exploring advanced accounting concepts found in first year college courses.
 The course curriculum will focus on accounting procedures for a merchandising business organized as a corporation.
 Students selecting this course should have passed Accounting I and enjoy the challenge of a more advanced course.
 At the completion of this course, students should have a firm foundation for college accounting courses or for employment in the accounting field as a bookkeeper or accounting clerk.
 This is a DECA approved course.

-BUSINESS MATH
+BUSINESS MATH Unleveled Course #2310

 Through a series of simulations, projects, and teamwork activities, students will prepare for their personal lives while becoming economically responsible.
 Areas of study will include: fundamental economics concepts, personal financial planning; financial pitfalls, budgeting, income, and money management (checking, savings, money market accounts, etc); spending, mortgages, student loans, credit and debt management; asset/insurance protection; financial statements; payroll; retirement planning; taxation; consumer practices and purchases: rights, responsibilities, and decision making processes.
 In each unit of the course, math skills will be emphasized and students will learn the value of applied mathematics.
 Course is open to 12th Graders, with priority given to those who are taking Business Math as their only math course.
-Course is only open to eleventh graders who are taking Business Math concurrently with another mathematics course.